catenate/sharedo/share-chkdep.md

 Change to the directory of the dependency and redo it with share-do.

-For variables, use the format '$var', with no directory.  #backlog
+For variables, use the format '$var', with no directory.  #testing

 	share-chkdep:         cwd=$(pwd)
 	share-chkdep:         cd "$(dirname '$dep')"